Cultured pearl

-Cultured pearls are formed within a cultured pearl sac with human intervention in the interior of productive living molluscs in a variety of conditions depending upon the mollusc and the goals.
-Just as the same as natural pearls, cultured pearls can be cultivated in seawater or freshwater bodies.
-Nowadays, over 95% of the pearls available on the market would be cultured pearls.
+Cultured pearls are pearls which are formed within a cultured pearl sac with human intervention in the interior of productive living molluscs in a variety of conditions depending upon the mollusc and the goals.
+Having the same material as natural pearls, cultured pearls can be cultivated in seawater or freshwater bodies.
+Over 95% of the pearls available on the market are cultured pearls.

 Development of a pearl

 A pearl is formed when the mantle tissue is injured by a parasite, an attack of a fish, or another event that damages the external fragile rim of the shell of a mollusk shell bivalve or gastropod.
 In response, the mantle tissue of the mollusk secretes nacre into the pearl sac, a cyst that forms during the healing process.
 Chemically speaking, this is calcium carbonate and a fibrous protein called conchiolin.
 As the nacre builds up in layers of minute aragonite tablets, it fills the growing pearl sac and eventually forms a pearl.

 Natural pearls are initiated in nature more or less by chance, but cultured pearls are human-initiated, formed by inserting a tissue graft from a donor mollusk, upon which a pearl sac forms, and the inner side precipitates calcium carbonate, in the form of nacre or "mother-of-pearl".

 The most popular and effective method for creating cultured pearls utilizes the shells of freshwater river mussels harvested in the Midwestern U.S., from Canada to the Gulf of Mexico.
-Shells with the common names "Washboard", "Maple Leaf", "Ebony", "Pimpleback", and "Three Ridge" are popular for use in pearl culture due to their compatibility with the host animal, and the nacre they are to be covered by.
+Shells with the common names "Washboard", "Maple Leaf", "Ebony", "Pimpleback", and "Three Ridge" are popular for use in pearl culture due to their compatibility with the host animal and the nacre they are to be covered by.
 These high-quality and sought-after shells are first sliced into strips and then into cubes.
 The edges and corners are ground down until they are a roughly spherical and then milled to become perfectly round, and brought to a highly polished finish.